Continuing The Celebration Of Old Women

 The shedding maniacs.

 There are so many possibilities for surprises in my day-to-day life, such as this week alone, smelling gas from the new stove, threats of severe weather, a trip to get MRIs for me and Lisa, and health concerns with Lisa’s mom who is 82.
-Morning routine is the cornerstone of my life.
+Morning routine is the anchor of my life.

 Sometimes art just shows up.
 Not sure where this came from.